alanfranz/canvas-submission-uploader/README.md

   and it's standalone (no need for virtual environments, etc, it will setup its dependencies automatically in an isolated way, so it won't mess with your system deps)

+## Caveats

+It seems that Canvas doesn't work properly with empty files.
+Don't use empty files as placeholders when you don't have data yet, or verification will fail.

 ## Notes

 This is an unofficial tool.
 I'm not affiliated with Instructure.

+## Disclaimer

+While I put a bit of effort into this, and I use it myself, bugs can happen.
+APIs can change.
+I'm not responsibile if your assignment doesn't get submitted and you get a bad grade.